 If we look down on the Solar System from a point high above the North Pole, the way we normally draw it, we shall see the Earth and the other planets going round the Sun and the Moon going round the Earth.
-But if we look at it edge on, the orbits of the other planets are at a very small angle (here shown greatly exaggerated) to the plane of the Earth’s orbit.
+But if we look at it edge on, the orbits of the other planets are at a very small angle (here shown greatly exaggerated) to the Earth’s orbit.

 Sam’s Games Room is at the bottom of the Lighthouse.
 It is completely round with bare walls and no windows, so he has covered the walls with posters.
 The football club he supports plays in blue shirts and he has posters of all the players: these are all at eye level.
 Above and below them are posters of other people, other sportsmen and women, famous scientists, astronomers and mathematicians, photos of the Moon and Earth and planets, Stonehenge, Harry Potter, almost anything he is interested in.

 To celebrate the end of term Sam invites lots of his class-mates round for a party, and they are all in the Games Room.
 As they walk around talking to each other, eating sandwiches and cakes and playing games, as they look up or down they will see posters of lots of different people and things, but when they look at each other, behind the person they are looking at they will always see only a poster of a footballer in a blue shirt.

 The same is true of the Sun and the Earth and Moon and the other planets.
 We can imagine the Earth (shown in blue) as being in or at any rate near the middle of the Celestial Sphere: whichever direction we look in from the Earth we shall see lots of stars.
 But if we look in the direction of the Sun or Moon or any of the other planets or their moons, behind what we see will always be the celestial equivalent of a footballer in a blue shirt.